World Cup '26

 Jordan Ayew

-Leicester City · Captain and tireless talisman
+Leicester City · Captain and all-time appearance leader

 • 10